EuphoricPenguin/Keycaps/Cartridge Keycap/README.md

 Project file is for FreeCAD.
+I used some unneeded shape binders that are still present.
+Removing them is my next goal, after tweaking dimensions to print properly on my assortment of machines.

 14mm\*10.5mm is the size of the front sticker.